azerdemir/data-bootcamp-flink/src/main/scala/com/trendyol/bootcamp/flink/homework/readme.md

 # Likelihood to Purchase Calculator Homework

-In this homework, you will calculate likelihood to purchase ratios based on user and products.
+In this homework, you will calculate likelihood to purchase ratios **based on user and products**.

 A coefficient map is provided in `LikelihoodToPurchaseCalculator` source file as `l2pCoefficients`.
 Note that four event types has no effect on purchase, which are `CompletePurchase`, `Logout`, `Login`, `DisplayOrders`.